Marketing Strategy for Spain's 2nd Largest NGO

 In the Winter of 2017, the Beacon Fellowship consulted for CODESPA, Spain's 2nd largest NGO, which focuses primarily on economic and social development in over ten poor and developing countries around the world.

-From educating children in rural and vulnerable areas in Columbia to achieving the financial and social independence of women, CODESPA creates opportunities for the disadvantaged to provide for themselves, in order to break free from requiring help from others.
+From educating children in rural and vulnerable areas in Colombia to achieving the financial and social independence of women, CODESPA creates opportunities for the disadvantaged to provide for themselves, in order to break free from requiring help from others.

 At CODESPA, the Fellows worked on a Marketing Strategy project around how to expand into the American market and increase fundraising.